-Net income is determined by taking the gross income from all oil, gas, and geothermal wells reduced by the deductions allocable to those properties (determined without regard to excess IDCs).
-When figuring net income, use only income and deductions allowed for the AMT.
+Determine net income by reducing the gross income that the estate or trust received or accrued during the tax year from all oil, gas, and geothermal wells by the deductions allocable to those wells (reduced by the excess IDCs).
+When refiguring net income, use only income and deductions allowed for the AMT.

 Exception.
 The preference for IDCs from oil and gas wells does not apply to taxpayers who are independent producers (i.e., not integrated oil companies as defined in section 291(b)(4)).
 However, this benefit may be limited.
 First, figure the IDC preference as if this exception did not apply.
-Then, for purposes of this exception, complete Schedule I through line 6, including the

-IDC preference.
-If the amount of the IDC preference exceeds 40% of the amount figured for line 6, enter the excess on line 4t (the benefit of this exception is limited).
-If the amount of the IDC preference is equal to or less than 40% of the amount figured for line 6, do not enter an amount on line 4t (the benefit of this exception is not limited).
+Then, for purposes of this exception, complete Schedule I through line 23, including the IDC preference and combine lines 1 through 23.
+If the amount of the IDC preference exceeds 40% of the total of lines 1 through 23, enter the excess on line 22 (the benefit of this exception is limited).
+Otherwise, do not enter an amount on line 22 (the estate's or trust's benefit from this exception is not limited).

-Line 4u-Other Adjustments Include on this line:
+Line 23-Other Adjustments